10 Website Design Tips

 The design of your website boils down to two things: Get found.
 Look good.

 The goal is to build your website for the search engines without compromising the look and feel of your website.
-This isn’t easy, so keep these Best Practices in Website Design tips in mind:
+This isn’t always easy, so keep these Best Practices in Website Design tips in mind: